spdobest/GithubCommands/README.md

 - This command shows the differences between the files in the staging area and the latest version present.
 - Usage: git diff [first branch] [second branch]
 - This command shows the differences between the two branches mentioned.
-## git reset
+## git reset (Reset Commits, files)
-- Usage: git reset [file]
-- This command unstages the file, but it preserves the file contents.
+- **git reset [file_name]** This command unstages the file, but it preserves the file contents.
-- Usage: git reset [commit]
-- This command undoes all the commits after the specified commit and preserves the changes locally.
+- **git reset [commit]** This command undoes all the commits after the specified commit and preserves the changes locally.
-- Usage: git reset –hard [commit]
-- This command discards all history and goes back to the specified commit.
+- **git reset –hard [commit]** This command discards all history and goes back to the specified commit.
+- **git reset --soft HEAD~1** The last one commit will be removed from your Git history.
+- **git reset --soft HEAD~2** The last 2 commits will be removed from your Git history.
+- **git log --oneline --graph** show details log with graph
+- **git reset --hard HEAD~1** Same as SOFT, but it will not preserv the changes made.
+- **git reset --mixed HEAD~1** In order to undo the last Git commit, keep changes in the working directory but NOT in the index, you have to use the “git reset” command with the “–mixed” option.
+Next to this command, simply append “HEAD~1” for the last commit.
+- **git revert HEAD** - In order to revert the last Git commit, use the “git revert” and specify the commit to be reverted which is “HEAD” for the last commit of your history.
+-
 ## git status
 - Usage: git status
 - This command lists all the files that have to be committed.